Hiking the Hālawa Valley Trail to Moaʻula & Hīpuapua Falls on Molokai, Hawaiʻi

 Distance (Roundtrip): 5.8 miles / 9.3 km

-I have my own thoughts about this, but what I can say is that if you book the waterfall tour, you will not have the opportunity to see Hīpuapua Falls, which is without a doubt the better of the two.
+I have my own thoughts about this, but what I can say for sure is that if you book the waterfall tour, you will not have the opportunity to see Hīpuapua Falls, which is without a doubt the better of the two.

 Hālawa Valley Trailhead Parking